Troy University at Montgomery: Campus

 Troy University-Montgomery has a well-facilitated campus with extensive support services for students.
-The campus is located in downtown Montgomery, where it houses the historic Davis Theater for the Performing Arts, the Rosa Parks Museum and Library, and the W. A. Gayle Planetarium.
-The campus also consists of Whitley Hall, portions of the historic Bell Building, the Bartlett building, building 136, and the School of Nursing building.
+The campus is located in downtown Montgomery, where it houses the historic Davis Theater for the Performing Arts and the Rosa Parks Museum and Library.
+The campus also consists of Whitley Hall, portions of the historic Bell Building, the Bartlett building, and the School of Nursing building.
 The Gene Elrod Success Center provides a congenial learning environment where students are given academic tutoring and counseling.
 Career guidance and study skill workshops are among the other services offered by this center.
 The university library offers abundant resources and reference materials for students, both online and offline.